ros2/design/articles/external_qos_file.md

 Besides `publisher` and `subscription` tags, `client` and `service` should be allowed.

-### QoS profiles ids (optional)
+### QoS profiles IDs (optional)

 In the case that a node wants to create two `publishers` on the same topic with different QoS, the above format wouldn't allow to identify uniquely the `publisher`.
-The same applies to other kinds of endpoints.
+The same applies to other kinds of entitys.

-To solve that issue, the format could allow an using a profile id, instead of the topic name:
+To solve this issue, the format could support using a profile ID, in addition to the topic name:

 ```xml
 <qos_profiles>